Preparing for a CIS or MACS Major at UO

 Programming Languages in the CIS Major

-CIS 210 and 211 are currently taught using Python, and CIS 212 is taught using Java.
-Students should consider taking a course in Java, if the equivalents of CIS 210, 211, and 212 courses at their current college / university are taught in other languages.
+CIS 210 and 211 are taught using Python, and CIS 212 is taught using C. Students who have taken CIS 210, 211, and 212 course equivalents at their current school may want to take a course in Python and/or C.

 Discrete Math Requirements

 Math 231 and 232 are prerequisites for most 300-level CIS courses, and should be taken with the equivalents of CIS 210, 211, and 212 if possible.
+CS 250 and CS 251 Discrete Structures may substitute for Math 231 and 232 by CIS Petition form.
 If the transfer institution does not offer these courses, then they must be taken during the first two terms at the UO.
 Students should consult with a CIS advisor to develop an academic plan for their first year in the program.

 The equivalents of CIS 210, 211, 212, and Math 231, 232 must be completed with grades of B- or better to register for 300-level CIS courses at the University of Oregon.